 The bin greenhouse: This idea is from the Children and Animals Foundation.
-You can create a mini-greenhouse by planting in an ordinary clear plastic storage bin with a lid.
+Create a mini-greenhouse by planting in an ordinary clear plastic storage bin with a lid.
 Fill the bin with soil, and plant greens like lettuce in it.
-Support the lid with dowel rods, so that there is a gap that air can get in between the lid and the bin.
-Place the bin in a sunny place.
+Support the lid with dowels, so there's a gap to let in air between the lid and the bin.
+Position the bin in a sunny place.

 Chaya Kurtz writes for Networx.com.